 Our doctors and nurses see patients by appointment.

-Patients are registered with the practice as a whole and not with individual doctors.
-You are therefore entitled to see and continue seeing any doctor of your choice.
+All patients are registered to a specific GP, however you are entitled to book with any doctor of your choice.
 Patients are put under a specific doctor’s name for administrative purposes only.
 If you have an urgent problem which cannot wait for the next available appointment for your usual doctor, you may be requested to see another doctor.

 Appointment System Information

-In the first instance, you will be directed to see the Urgent Care nurses for things like infections, rashes, upset tummy etc. The nurses are specially trained and able to prescribe medication.
+In the first instance, you will be directed to see the Urgent Care nurses for things like infections, rashes, upset tummy etc. The nurses are specially trained and will provide a prescription if required.
+Please note they are unable to issue repeat medication.

 If you have a problem that is medically urgent that the nurses cannot deal with, you will be given a time to come along and sit and wait to see one of the Duty doctors.
-You will no longer have to speak to them first to get an appointment.
 We realise that some problems can be dealt with by telephone and so, for those problems e.g. prescription query, medical certificate, you will be given a telephone slot and the doctor will call you back.
 They will not make repeated attempts so please keep your phone available.

 - If it can be dealt with by the phone, and is not medically urgent, you will be given a phone appointment.